kay-dutch/ed-compass/docs/reference.md

 CMDR Serbanstein's high-fidelity recording of the Landscape Signal, linked from [Canonn's codex entry](https://canonn.science/codex/cartographics/the-landscape-signal/), is exactly one cycle long.
-Run it through the tool and the period it reports agrees with the 109.5 seconds the community documented, having had no template for it and never having seen it:
+Run it through the tool and the period it reports agrees with the period the community documented, having had no template for it and never having seen it:

 ```sh
 ed-compass --headless --input landscape_reference.flac --loop --duration 40